|Title:||Include Fine Grained Error Locations in Tracebacks|

 To offer an opt-out mechanism for those users that care about the storage and memory overhead and to allow third party tools and other programs that are currently parsing tracebacks to catch up the following methods will be provided to deactivate this feature:

 If any of these methods are used, the Python compiler will not populate code objects with the new information (None will be used instead) and any unmarshalled code objects that contain the extra information will have it stripped away and replaced with None).
+Additionally, the traceback machinery will not show the extended location information even if the information was present.
 This method allows users to:

 - Create smaller pyc files by using one of the two methods when said files are created.